-At The Job Search Center we typically coach accelerating job searches for mid-life, experienced professionals.
+At The Job Search Center we typically coach mid-life professionals to accelerate their job searches.

 From time to time we have younger clients, fresh grads maybe, which is fun as well as enlightening.
 Their range of skills and knowledge is impressive and their dreams and hearts are generous.
 I’ve met young people who inspire me to grow my work and give me hope.
 We also have experience with young people even earlier in their careers applying for internships and co-op positions.